-In summers we need an extra shield to protect our skin from harmful sun radiation.
+In summer we need an extra shield to protect our skin from harmful sun radiation.
 Over the last few years, one product that has gained exploding momentum is sunscreen.
-Every girl and woman carry sunscreen with her in hot summers.
+Every girl and woman carries sunscreen with her in hot summers.

 Now come to the point that sunscreen is not only essential for your skin, it’s also equally important for your hair.
-Yes, you heard right, Hairscreen is a thing that can protect your hair from damage in summers.
-Our hair is mostly damaged by harmful UVA/UVB rays coming from the sun in summers.
+Yes, you heard right, Hairscreen is a thing that can protect your hair from damage in summer.
+Our hair is mostly damaged by harmful UVA/UVB rays coming from the sun in summer.

 How Things Can Get Worse?